 8. Handfasting and Tying the Knot Ceremony

-Particularly known in Pagan wedding ceremonies, handfasting is the joining of the bride and groom’s hands and wrists using vines, cord, rope, or ribbon tied into a knot.
+One of the oldest of these alternative unity ceremony ideas, and particularly known in Pagan wedding ceremonies, handfasting is the joining of the bride and groom’s hands and wrists using vines, cord, rope, or ribbon tied into a knot.
 It’s often said that this is where we get the expression “tying the knot” from, and it often takes place at the end of the wedding ceremony as a final promise from one person to the other to bind their lives together.

 Featured above: Heart Framed Trinity Knot Cake Topper

-The material should probably be significant to you—for example, a strip of cloth from the dress you wore for your first date with your husband-to-be.
+The material should probably be significant to you—for example, a strip of cloth from the dress you wore for your first date with your husband- or wife-to-be.
 And there’s nothing to stop you incorporating jewellery or chains of flowers either.
 Don’t be afraid to get creative and be unique.
 Also think carefully about what kind of knot you wish to tie your hands into.
 Each can carry a different meaning, and so, symbolically, one may suit you and your partner better than the others.
 Some types of knots include Infinity Knots, Fisherman’s Knots, and Trinity Knots.

 One of the most artistic alternative unity ceremony ideas, you could create a piece of art that you and your partner can treasure forever by painting on a piece of canvas (perhaps decorated with your names and wedding date?).
 To make it even more special, you can carry through the symbolism of “two becoming one” by each using a different colour of paint that, when combined, make a new colour.
 For example, blue and red to make purple.
 By the end of your wedding ceremony you’ll have a lovely keepsake that will look fantastic on your livingroom or bedroom wall.